jgriessen/G30TH/README.md

 Type "help()" for more information.
 >>>
 ```
+If the make_PYFLEX_F401.py script fails, study make_PYFLEX_F401_doc.md for ideas what went wrong.

 Now that MicroPython is installed and running the REPL, you
 can get into DFU mode, (to load a new micropython), by using the command:
 ```
 >>> pyb.bootloader()
 ```
-or using thw switches as above.
+or using the switches as above.
 To run programs, you won't need to compile again
 until you run into a need for more speed, or use up your code storage space on flash.